plagasul/kirbtree/README.md

-# me-links
-A Linktree clone for personal use using the Tailwind CSS framework
+A Linktree clone using the Tailwind CSS framework and Kirby CMS.